Islandora/documentation/docs/user-documentation/file_viewers.md

 ### Expected behaviour for this scenario:

-Create a Repository Item, and tag it with "Open Seadragon" (under Display Hints).
+Create a Repository Item, and tag it with "OpenSeadragon" (under Display Hints).
 Add a Media of type "File" to that node, upload a file such as a tiff or jpeg-2000, and tag it with "Original File" (under Media Use).
 Save and publish the Media.
 Go to the Repository Item's page, and you should see your file displayed in the viewer.

 <!-- There should be a link here, on the word "File", that points to a page explaining why large images need to be Files and not Images.
 That is out of scope here. -->